chastitywhiterose/Chastity-Chess-Chapters/book/ChastityChessChapters.md

 2. Knight attacks cannot be blocked, they are therefore better for checkmating in many cases I have seen.
 3. Knights look like horses, which are my favorite animal.
 I prefer to protect my horses.

-Maybe you disagree with me, in case you would not follow my advice.
-However, the main point is that to play the London System, you should get your pieces out similar to the picture of the 7 moves
+Maybe you disagree with my advice.
+However, the main point is that to play the London System, you should get your pieces out similar to the picture of the 7 moves.

-So far, all of what I have talked about so far is openings that white chooses to play.
+All of what I have talked about so far is openings that white chooses to play.
 If you are the black player, what should you do?
-For one thing, you can expect that white will most likely play E4 for their first move, so I will next cover the French Defense.
+For one thing, you can expect that white will most likely play e4 for their first move, so I will next cover the French Defense.

 ## The French Defense

 The French Defense is my main opening when playing as the black player.
-I will make the case for why it deserves more credit as an opening even though it is less popular than the Caro Kann(which may be covered later)
+I will make the case for why it deserves more credit as an opening even though it is less popular than the Caro Kann (which may be covered later)

 This is the start of the French Defense.
 White has moved king's pawn to e4 and we are moving our king's pawn only one square instead of the usual two.

 ![e4-e6.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/e4-e6.png)

-I know it looks weird and uncomforable to move a pawn only one square when it could have moved two, but the reason for this will become clear very soon.
+I know it looks weird and uncomfortable to move a pawn only one square when it could have moved two, but the reason for this will become clear very soon.

 Almost all the time, white will move their queen's pawn two squares and in this case you will copy them.